AFCA Rules Against Engine Theft Coverage in Motor Policy Dispute

 Please Note: If this information affects you, seek advice from a licensed professional.

-A recent report by the Australian Chamber of Commerce and Industry (ACCI) has highlighted a concerning trend: small businesses across Australia are facing insurance premium increases of up to 30% due to taxes and levies imposed by state and territory governments.
-This financial burden is prompting a growing number of small businesses to either underinsure or forgo insurance coverage altogether, exposing them to significant risks. - read more
+A recent report by the Australian Chamber of Commerce and Industry (ACCI) has revealed that small businesses in Australia are paying up to 30% more for their insurance premiums due to taxes and levies imposed by state and territory governments.
+This financial burden is leading to a worrying trend where an increasing number of small businesses are either underinsuring or forgoing insurance altogether. - read more

 In the world of agriculture, having the right insurance coverage is essential.
 Farming is a high-risk industry that deals with unpredictable elements, and insuring your farm equipment can safeguard your livelihood. - read more